This Handy Device Keeps You Informed During an Emergency—Even Without Power

 Q. When would I need an emergency radio?

-Should there be a natural disaster or an unfortunate public safety situation, the power grid could go down, leaving you without valuable information that could keep you safe.
-An emergency radio helps you keep in touch with that info.
+Should there be a natural disaster or an unfortunate public safety situation, the power grid could go down, disconnecting you from the means of communication that could keep you safe.
+An emergency radio helps you keep in touch with information from state and local governments about evacuations, emergency routes, shelters, and other critical information.
+In addition, many include emergency lighting and power to charge cell phones.

 Q. Do hand-crank radios need batteries?